saud-aslam/Java-Applications/README.md

 <li>DatabaseConnectionManager communicates with Database server through JDBC ie. java.sql library component</li>
 <li>CustomerDAO/OrderDAO are classes which extends DataAccessObject interface.
 These classes execute the SQL queries, saves the output of the queries and then handles customerDto/orderDto</li>
 <li>Dto objects (order/customer) are java representation of database tables.
 They are manipulated by DAO layer.</li>
-<li>JDBCExector has the main method which receives user input, initialized other layer and execute the program. </li>
+<li>JDBCExecutor has the main method which receives user input, initialized other layer and execute the program. </li>

 </ul>

 <h2 id="enhancements-and-issues">Enhancements and Issues</h2>
 <ul>
-<li>This App can be improved to ask for user requests instead of mannually executing SQL queries.</li>
+<li>SQL queries are hardcoded.
+This can be improved by allowing SQL queries to be entered via CLI.</li>
 </ul>

 <h2 id="libraries">Libraries</h2>